Continued from the beginning

 Steve’s main argument against the Enochian interpretation is that once the sons of God became human, they would have only human abilities, and would therefore neither (a) be able to return to their former spirit state, nor (b) sire unusual children.
 I find this argument frankly puzzling.

 We know next to nothing about the abilities of the sons of God, save that they are literally godlike.
 Under biblical anthropology, human beings are a composite of spirit and matter.
 Is there some reason—some definitive, scientific or theological reason—that the sons of God could not form human bodies to inhabit, or take human bodies to inhabit, in much the way that demons inhabit people?
 This would not require them to become human, as if their spiritual essences could be transformed into human essences.
 It would simply require adding flesh to their natures.

 We know next to nothing about the way that the spirits of human beings are created, nor how they relate to our bodies.
 I am somewhat inclined to Traducianism on the basis of my reading of passages like Genesis 5:3 and a sense of consistency with how human bodies are formed.
 And I am somewhat inclined to a hylemorphic view of spirit/body dualism on the basis of philosophical considerations.
 It’s certainly hard to see any obvious contradiction between (at least) that combination of views and the idea that a divine/human hybrid would be spiritually and physically unusual—viz the origin of demons and the stature of the Nephilim.
 On the face of it, in fact, Traducianism combined with hylemorphism would seem to predict that.

-Now, of course Steve can disagree with one or both of Traducianism and hylemorphism, and I’m not inclined to defend positions I don’t firmly hold.
+Steve can disagree with one or both of Traducianism and hylemorphism—and I’m not inclined to defend positions I don’t firmly hold.
 But the point is that his argument just seems unresponsive to some obvious and major lines of theological reasoning here.